gokulapriya4/discount-service/ReadMe.md

 3. Install Gradle [https://downloads.gradle.org/distributions/gradle-5.1-rc-3-bin.zip]
 4. IDE used for development: Intellij

+Endpoints Available:
+1. http://localhost:<regular port>/discount/userType/<userType>/amount/<amount>
+    This end point is used to fetch the discounted bill amount for a given bill amount Sample Response:
+      {
+          "userType": "STANDARD",
+          "originalBillAmount": 1050,
+          "discountedBillAmount": 1045
+      }

+2. http://localhost:<dev port>/discount/dev/upload
+    Request Param key: file
+    Request Param value: csv file with the discount slabs

+    This is used to update the discount slabs everytime

 Steps for Local development:
  * Set the Environment variables in intellij Run configurations as spring_config_location=config/development/application.yml